jgrebol/ESIpy/README.md

 # ESIpy
-The ESIpy program is aimed at the calculation of population analysis and aromaticity indicators from different Hilbert space partitions using the PySCF module.
+The ESIpy program is aimed at the calculation of population analysis and aromaticity indicators from different Hilbert-space partitions using the PySCF module.
 The program supports both restricted and unrestricted calculations for single-determinant wave functions.
 The atomic partitions supported from the program are Mulliken, Löwdin, meta-Löwdin, Natural Atomic Orbitals (NAO) and Intrinsic Atomic Orbitals (IAO).
 The ESIpy respository contains the esi.py main code as well as several example scripts.

 ## Theoretical background